jwdink/ETML/README.md

 - **Descending ('desc')** : Pick the filenames within the folder in reverse-alphabetical/numeric order.
 - **Sample Randomly ('sample')** : Randomly sample without replacement.
   - If number of stimuli is greater than or equal to number of trials, this has obvious behavior: draw from pool of possible stimuli for each trial.
   - If number of stimuli is less than number of trials, behavior is easiest to explain by example: if there are 10 stimuli, and 20 trials, this will sample without replacement as if there was two of each stimuli.
-(Number of trials must be an even multiple of number of stimuli.) *By default, this does not allow consecutive presentation of the same stim-item.*
+(Number of trials must be an even multiple of number of stimuli.) *By default, this does not allow consecutive presentation of the same stim-item.* Further, if you set the 'ShuffleTrialsInBlock' option, it will preserve this non-consecutive sampling.
 - **Sample Randomly, Allow Consecutive ('sample_consec')** : Same as above, but this *does* allow for consecutive presentation of identical stim-items.
 - **Sample Randomly with Replacement ('sample_replace')** : Randomly sample *with* replacement.